Skip to content

 3.3.1 Add a new Site

-Go to the „Site Overview“ Tab and click the „+ Add Site“ button on the top right.
-Enter the name and and optional description.
+Enter the name and an optional description.
 You can add labels to better filter and search your Sites.

 Labels are Entity-wide, so once you have created a new label, it will be available for other Sites too.
 Either select an existing label or type in a new label.
 Enter the value and click the Check Button.
 To enter more labels, click ”+”.
 To delete a label, click on ”-” and delete the label(s).